scastlara/graphcompare/README.md

 # NAME

-dotcompare - A program to compare DOT files
+dotcompare - A command-line tool to compare DOT files

 # VERSION